Ban aimed at electronics in cabins of some US-bound flights

 A U.S. official told The Associated Press the ban will apply to nonstop flights to the U.S. from 10 international airports serving the cities of Cairo in Egypt; Amman in Jordan; Kuwait City in Kuwait; Casablanca in Morocco; Doha in Qatar; Riyadh and Jeddah in Saudi Arabia; Istanbul in Turkey; and Abu Dhabi and Dubai in the United Arab Emirates.
 The ban was indefinite, said the official.

-A second U.S. official said the ban will affect nine airlines in total, and the Transportation Security Administration will inform the affected airlines at 3 a.m.
-Eastern time Tuesday.
+A second U.S. official said the ban will affect nine airlines in total, and the Transportation Security Administration were to inform the affected airlines early Tuesday.

 Royal Jordanian said cellphones and medical devices were excluded from the ban.
 Everything else, the airline said, would need to be packed in checked luggage.
 Royal Jordanian said the electronics ban affects its flights to New York, Chicago, Detroit and Montreal.